 Working Alongside TAS to Find Your Ideal Solution

 With those two central categories of modular data centers in mind, you can better approach your own project and find the right solution for your needs.
-You’ll need to consider available site construction time, overall timeline, costs and more, but you’ll be more informed to think about these factors in a meaningful way.
+You’ll need to consider available site construction time, overall timeline, costs and more, but you’ll be more informed and be able to think about these factors in a meaningful way.

 Here are a few other key considerations you’ll need to keep in mind:

 – Do you have a very specific location in mind?
 Traditional, stick-built data centers require more rigidity in their placement, while modular solutions can essentially be built anywhere.